tuva-health/connector_template/README.md

 The way we have handled this in the past is by mapping all of our data sources in separate connectors, and then unioning data once it has been mapped to the Tuva Project Input Layer.
 That allows for source-specific logic to handle the mapping piece, and then the data can be unioned when all sources are aligned with the Tuva Data Model.

 ### High-level project structure
+The typical workflow and project structure for mapping raw data to the Tuva Data Model within a connector is done in 3 stages (found within the models directory): `staging`, `intermediate`, and `final`.

+**Staging**
+Model(s) with little transformation.
+* Convert non varchar/string column to the appropriate data types (e.g. dates, numbers)
-* `staging` layer: `source()` raw data and map it to the Tuva Data Model.
+* Map source() raw data to the Tuva Data Model

+**Intermediate**
+Model(s) that perform major transformation to the source data.
-* `intermediate` layer: handle any consequential transformations, including Adjustments, Denials, and Reversals (ADR) for claims and deduplication.
+* Deduplication of Adjustments, Denials, and Reversals (ADR) for claims
+* Any other consequential transformations

+**Final**
+Model(s) that are used by the Tuva Project (i.e. the Input Layer).
+* Convert all column to the required data types
-* `final` layer: data is ready to run through The Tuva Project—the models in this layer are expected by The Tuva Project Package.
+* Models in this layer are expected by The Tuva Project Package Input Layer

 ## Getting started building your own connector
 This guide assumes: